 Federal regulations mandate that a rebate cannot be given out earlier than 10 days prior to the start of a term.
 The Bursar’s Office monitors all student accounts and orders a rebate on your behalf after a credit from excess financial aid occurs.
 An email will be sent to your TU campus email when a rebate has been ordered.

-If you have elected through your DOC account for direct deposited, your rebate should post in your bank account 10-14 days after the excess credit occurred.
+If you have elected through your DOC account for direct deposit, your rebate should post to your bank account 14-18 days after the excess credit occurred.

-If you have elected to receive paper checks through your DOC account or have not signed up for DOC, you can generally expect to see your rebate check will arrive in the mail 14-20 days after the excess credit occurred.
+If you have elected to receive paper checks through your DOC account or have not signed up for DOC, you can generally expect to see your rebate check arrive in the mail 16-21 days after the excess credit occurred.